r-barnes/Barnes2013-FlatSurfaces/README.md

 The directory **src/** contains the source code for reference implementations.
-The source for the improved algorithm is drawn from the RichDEM hydroanalysis pacakge.
+The source for the improved algorithm is drawn from the RichDEM hydroanalysis package.
 All code can be compiled by running the **makefile** included in the root directory.
 Running the BASH script **FIRST_RUN** will compile everything and run the programs.